Texas Law Requires Police to Take Blood Samples in a DWI-Related Accident

 Drivers in Texas give their implied consent to breath and blood tests if they are suspected of driving while intoxicated.
 If you refuse to submit to the test, your license could be suspended.
 The refusal to submit to the breath or blood test can also be introduced into evidence in the DWI trial.

-At Mary Beth Harrell Law Firm, our Killeen DWI attorneys use every argument, every fact, and every legal motion we can to help you obtain an acquittal or a dismissal of a DWI charge.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our Killeen DWI attorneys use every argument, every fact, and every legal motion we can to help you obtain an acquittal or a dismissal of a DWI charge.
 In some cases, we are able to reduce the charges to a less serious offense.
 We contest the police’s testimony, challenge blood and breath tests, and seek to submit evidence that was improperly obtained.

 If you’ve been charged with a DWI, the consequences for a conviction include jail time, suspension of your license, fines, and the possible mandate of an interlock ignition device.
 To speak with as seasoned DWI lawyer who will assert your rights and defenses, call us at 254-680-4655 or use our contact form to schedule an appointment.
 We represent defendants in Killeen and Copperas Cove.